 To put this simply, you should get upset if someone crashed into your car.
 Especially if they were on their cell phone, if they were tailgating you, or all of the stupid things that people tend to do while driving.
 Anger is an appropriate emotion to feel, as all emotions are.
 We are not meant to be numb, expressionless zombies (or happy or in bliss all the time, even if we are “spiritual”).
 But one person may get angry and cool off like a rational adult and another may start trying to fight the other driver, screaming and ranting until they get a migraine.

 We also have stagnant or excess spiritual conditions.
 This can be anything from having spiritual attachments or something going on (something that is not “us” that is interacting with our system).
 People make a big deal out of things like spiritual attachments, but really we pick up so much energy from our day (such as thoughts, emotions, imprints, and so forth from others) that is much more important for us to clear.
 Especially if we are sensitive.
 Especially if we interact with a lot of people on a regular basis (even if we are not sensitive).
 And especially if we do any sort of spiritual exploration/work.
-This is why I teach my Cleansing course, as most people do not know how to properly clear or cleanse themselves.
+This is why there is a section devoted to this in my book, Shamanic Workbook I, as most people do not know how to properly clear or cleanse themselves.

 Most people feel really comfortable with cleansing.

 Cleansing is incredibly important.
-It really is– it is why I teach a class about it, and consider it a sort of vital, lost skill that is not being taught properly nowadays.
+It really is.
+I consider it a sort of vital, lost skill that is not being taught properly nowadays.

 But it can also feed into our puritanical notions about ourselves.
 Our maybe-not-so-discovered-as-of-yet religious undertones of self-flagellation that we are acting out.
 Our ideas that there is something wrong with us.
 It also tends to feed into what I call in my Spiritual Awakening Guide book The Destroyer, which is our basic atavistic/primal/violent instincts towards ourselves.

-I have now taught my Spiritual Cleansing class for a little over a year.
-I always note in this class that the people most in need for gentle, nourishing forms of cleansing always choose the harshest baths and cleansing methods.
+I always note that in my experience the people most in need for gentle, nourishing forms of cleansing always choose the harshest baths and cleansing methods.

 Generally, people who believe that they have so much to cleanse off of themselves are often not in need of cleansing (or are in need of some cleansing, but gentle loving cleansing, not harsh cleansing that feeds into trauma and feelings of creating further suffering for the Self).